 The goals and purpose of the Accessibility Advisory Committee are to:

-- Educate and promote awareness of accessibility to the municipality and local businesses;
+- Educate and promote awareness of accessibility to the municipality, community organizations, and local businesses;

 - Review in a timely manner, site plans and drawings, as described in Section 41 of the Planning Act;

 - Review access for persons with disabilities to buildings, structures and premises (or parts thereof) that The County purchases, constructs, significantly renovates, leases or funds, as required under the Design of Public Spaces Standard;